 What causes cervical cancer?

 A cancerous tumour starts from one cell.
 It is thought that something damages or alters certain genes in the cell.
 This makes the cell very abnormal and multiply out of control.
-See separate leaflet called Cancer for more details.
+See the separate leaflet called Causes of Cancer for more details.

 There are many strains of HPV.
 Two types, HPV 16 and 18, are involved in the development of most cases of cervical cancer.
 (Note: some other strains of HPV cause common warts and verrucas.
 These strains of HPV are not associated with cervical cancer.)